Bureau of Land Management, Interior.

 Fair market value will be determined by the authorized officer after the sale.

-Coal Offered: The coal resource to be offered is limited to coal recoverable by underground mining methods in the D and B2 seams on the Iron Point Tract in the following lands:
+Coal Offered: The coal resource to be offered is limited to coal recoverable by underground mining methods in the D seam on the Elk Creek Tract in the following lands:

 T. 12 S., R. 91 W., 6th P.M.